ember-learn/ember-blog/source/2020-04-10-the-ember-times-issue-143.md

 And who doesn't want to feel empowered to build applications that their users will find compelling to use and love?

 Now a brand-new component collection might improve our Ember applications even further: [ember-glue](https://github.com/gaurav0/ember-glue) is a modern UI component library, that takes the latest best practices of frontend development into account.
-The components are **accessible**, **responsive** and **themeable** allowing design updates with little effort.
+The components are **accessible**, **responsive** and **themeable**, allowing design updates with little effort.

 Want to learn more about what **ember-glue** can do for your app?
 Check out the [blog post describing the feature set and the motivation behind this addon](https://www.linkedin.com/pulse/ember-glue-what-could-next-generation-ui-component-library-munjal/).
 And if you're curious, to explore the ecosystem of UI libraries for Ember apps further, be sure to consult [Ember Observer](https://emberobserver.com/categories/component-suites)!